Get CactusVPN for $3.5/mo!

 Want to read more about SSTP?
 Then check out our article on it.

-For more information on Wireguard, check out this website.
+For more information about Wireguard, check out this article.

 This is a pretty difficult question to answer – mostly because what counts as the “best VPN protocol” solely depends on what you want to do on the Internet.
 What might be considered the best VPN protocol by some people, might be seen as a sub-par encryption protocol by others, after all.